Research themes and projects

 In addition to traditional biological traits such as fish size, condition, and age, the research places emphasis on understanding biochemical and hormonal changes.
 These include alterations in lipids, fatty acids, and thyroid hormones.
 The objective is to discern how these changes relate to reproductive success and the population’s overall resilience.

-To further enhance its research capabilities, the project systematically collects, stores, and maintains herring tissue and otolith samples.
+The project systematically collects, stores, and maintains herring tissue and otolith samples.
 These archives encompass samples dating back to the 1980s.
 This extensive repository of samples is an invaluable resource, facilitating retrospective studies that provide deeper insights into the evolutionary adaptations, environmental changes, and long-term trends that have shaped the Baltic herring population and its surrounding ecosystem.

 Contact persons: Marjut Rajasilta, Katja Mäkinen